Birdo1221/Users-Todo-WebApp/README.md

 ## Introduction

-This To-Do List Application is a web-based task management system developed using the popular Flask web framework in Python.
-The application allows users to register, log in, create tasks, edit tasks, mark tasks as completed, and delete tasks.
-It is aimed at helping users build their skills with Python, HTML, and CSS, utilizing a non-native Python framework to build and run the application.
+A To-Do List Application using the Flask framework.
+The application allows users to register, log in, create tasks, edit tasks, mark tasks as completed and delete tasks.

-The application was built for general usage and to help organize daily tasks effectively for both myself and other users.
+The application was built for general usage and to help organize daily tasks effectively.

 ![Example Image](static/dash1.png)